sandstede-lab/Auto07p/README.md

 ## HomCont

-HomCont, developed by [Alan Champneys](http://www.enm.bris.ac.uk/anm/staff/arc.html) (University of Bristol), [Yuri A Kuznetsov](http://www.math.uu.nl/people/kuznet) (Utrecht University), and [Bjkorn Sandstede](http://www.dam.brown.edu/people/sandsted) (Brown University), is a numerical toolbox for homoclinic bifurcation analysis designed for use with AUTO.
+HomCont, developed by [Alan Champneys](http://www.enm.bris.ac.uk/anm/staff/arc.html) (University of Bristol), [Yuri A Kuznetsov](http://www.math.uu.nl/people/kuznet) (Utrecht University), and [Bjorn Sandstede](http://www.dam.brown.edu/people/sandsted) (Brown University), is a numerical toolbox for homoclinic bifurcation analysis designed for use with AUTO.
 HomCont deals with continuation of codimension-one heteroclinic and homoclinic orbits to hyperbolic and saddle-node equilibria, including the detection of many codimension-two singularities and the continuation of these singularities in three or more parameters.
 HomCont has been incorporated into AUTO and [XPP](http://www.math.pitt.edu/~bard/xpp/xpp.html).